btrask/stronglink/README.md

 **How does it compare to other content addressing systems?**
 StrongLink follows my [Principles of Content Addressing](https://bentrask.com/notes/content-addressing.html).
 It focuses on providing content addresses as regular links you can use between your files.

-Since StrongLink doesn't rely on centralized servers, it tries to move application logic out of the files and into the host layer.
+Since StrongLink doesn't rely on centralized servers, it can't rely on server-side logic.
+Instead of putting application logic into the files themselves, it tries to provide general-purpose logic itself.
 That means that each node provides its own full text search and other features.
+Specialized applications would run on individual nodes and use shared data through StrongLink as a database server/library.

 **What is the status of the project?**
 I've been using StrongLink (and earlier prototypes) for my own notes for years.
 So far I haven't lost any data (although there have been some close calls).